uchange/ulangel/README.md

 #### ulangel.rnn.dropouts
 The pytorch dropout are dropouts to zero out some activations with probability p.
 In the article of Stephen Merity et al. "Regularizing and Optimizing LSTM Language Models" https://arxiv.org/pdf/1708.02182.pdf they propose to apply dropouts not only on activations but also on connections.
 Using pytorch dropouts is not enough.
 Therefore, we create three different dropout classes:

-* `ulangel.rnn.dropouts.ActivationDropout`: as its name, this is a dropout to zero out activations in the layer in the neuron network.
+* `ulangel.rnn.dropouts.ActivationDropout`: as its name, this is a dropout to zero out activations in the layer of the neuron network.
 * `ulangel.rnn.dropouts.ConnectionWeightDropout`: as its name, this is a dropout to zero out connections (weights) between layers.
 * `ulangel.rnn.dropouts.EmbeddingDropout`: this is a dropout class to zero out embedding activations.